franciscovillaescusa/CAMELS/docs/source/subfind.rst

 - In SIMBA FOF+Subfind catalogs, the structure is similar to IllustrisTNG: ``Metallicity`` is the total content of elements heavier than H & He, and ``Metals`` or ``MetalFractions`` is a 11-element array with the elements in this (SIMBA-snapshot-like) order: [H,He,C,N,O,Ne,Mg,Si,S,Ca,Fe]

-In the SIMBA catalogues, the ``SubhaloStellarPhotometrics`` and ``WindMass`` fields contain some irrelevant numbers as those quantities are not calculated within the SIMBA simulations.
+In the SIMBA catalogs, the ``SubhaloStellarPhotometrics`` and ``WindMass`` fields contain some irrelevant numbers as those quantities are not calculated within the SIMBA simulations.

 Please also note the differences with respect to the ordering of the particles in the snapshots and its relation to the group catalogs, which are detailed in a blue Note box above in this page.